YoinkBird/cyclesafe/report/report.md

 featdef tracks the type of feature as well to identify which features are meant to be used in the model and which aren't, such as the case-id.
 -->

-## Appendix: Modeling - Feature Selection for interpretable_model
+## Appendix: Modeling - Feature Selection for Feature Reduction Model

 RFECV on the full set of features with 233 data points lead to high variance between RFECV scores.
 This indicated that the dataset for this number of features could not lead to a reliable model.